bumbeishvili/d3-coding-conventions/README.md

   };
 ```

-but as we go forward, it gets more properties
+But, as we go forward, it gets more properties:
 ```javascript
  var attrs = {
     id: 'id' + Math.floor((Math.random() * 1000000)),